pavelkral/freelander/README.md

 Alternative for Rainlendar which use Google Calendar api.

 > [!WARNING]
-> This application is still in development.I wrote it because Google Calendar api is just in pro version which is not free .
+> This application is still in development.I it wrote for myself because Google Calendar api is just in pro version which is not free .

 It is not feature complete and it is not tested on all platforms.